tim-taylor/evobee/doc/markdown/evobee-install.md

 	* on Ubuntu systems, installing the `libboost-all-dev` package should give you everything you need.

 - SDL 2.0 (https://www.libsdl.org/)
-	* on Ubuntu systems, installing the
+	* on Ubuntu systems, installing the `libsdl2-dev` package should give you everything you need

 ## To build EvoBee